-Tests: There will be four 50-minute closed book tests that will be held either during the lab or lecture hours.
-They will take place every three weeks or so, starting on around September 30, 2013 (approximate date of the first test).
-Exact dates for each of the tests will be announced in advance in class.
-An approximate breakdown of the textbook material covered by each of the four tests is as follows: test 1-Chapter 8, test 2-Chapter 9, test 3-Chapter 10, and test 4-Chapter 11.
-The test problems will strongly be related to those that are solved in class during the lectures and labs, and also those that are on your homework.
+Tests: There will be three 50-minute closed book tests that will be held during the lecture hours.
+They will take place every four weeks or so.
+The approximate date of the first test is February 4, 2015.
+The exact dates and locations for each of the tests will be announced in advance in class.
+The test problems will strongly be related to those that are solved in class and also those that are on your homework.

-Note: no makeup, early or delayed tests in this course
+note: no makeup, early or delayed tests in this course